-Note: During the upgrade several configuration files are overwritten by newer versions (as illustrated by the screen output below).
+Note: During the upgrade several configuration files are overwritten by newer versions (see screen output in step "13" on page 14).
 If these files were changed in the previous versions, you must apply the same changes to the new files, if you want to preserve the settings.

-- 12. Review the license agreement which is displayed after you run the installation file. - 13.
-Enter 1 at the following prompt to accept the license agreement and complete the installation:
+12. Review the license agreement which is displayed after you run the installation file.

+13. Enter 1 at the following prompt to accept the license agreement and complete the installation: